Table of Contents

 For this procedure, the patient is sitting down, a local anesthetic is applied, and the puncture needle is inserted dorsally into the area of the effusion, but not below the 9th rib (to avoid sub-diaphragmatic injuries).
 It is crucial to insert the needle at the upper edge of the rib as to prevent any injuries to the nerves and vessels at the inferior edge of the rib.
 In cases of encapsulated effusions or atypical localizations, the finding of the puncture site should be assisted sonographically.

 - The first tube is for microbiology.
-From this material, a bacterial culture is made in order to perform a Gram stain and, in case of a suspected tuberculosis, a Ziehl-Neelsen stain.
+From this material, a bacterial culture is made in order to perform a Gram stain and, in case of suspected tuberculosis, a Ziehl-Neelsen stain.
 This tube has to be kept sterile at all times!

 - The third tube is for pathology.
-Here, a cytological smear is prepared for evaluation of malignancy.
+Here, a cytological smear is prepared for the evaluation of malignancy.
 Indications for malignancy would include, inter alia, a shift in the nucleus-plasma relation, many mitoses, and multinucleated cells.

 - A fourth tube is kept for other, not yet foreseeable examinations.